-Dan Chehayl, Ice Park Operations Director
+Dan Chehayl, Executive Director

-Ice Park Operations Director Dan Chehayl is no stranger to the Ouray Ice Park.
-This is his sixth season working here, beginning as an ice farmer and graduating to Park Manager before assuming his current position.
+Ice Park Executive Director Dan Chehayl is no stranger to the Ouray Ice Park.
+This is his seventh season working here, beginning as an ice farmer and graduating to Park Manager and Director of Operations before assuming his current position.
 Chehayl first came to Ouray as a college sophomore with a group of friends from Sterling College in Vermont.
 He came back as often as he could over the next couple of years and eventually moved to Ouray in 2007.
 That first winter, he worked at Mouses Chocolates and ice climbed obsessively.
 Then, after a year in Telluride and a brief stint back east, he came back to Ouray for good, winning a job as an ice farmer with former Ice Park Manager Kevin Koprek.
 These days there is not much Chehayl doesn’t do at the Park, from overseeing the ingenious plumbing system and the staff that maintain it to working with his wife Nicole securing sponsorship funds and memberships for the Park.
 Besides climbing the ice he farms, one of Dan’s favorite things about working for the Ouray Ice Park is watching the ice grow and take shape throughout the winter.
 “It’s like the cliffs in the gorge come to life; every day is magical out here in the park!” he said.

 Nicole Chehayl, Festival and Events Coordinator

-Nicole has worked for the Ouray Ice Park for five years.
+Nicole has worked for the Ouray Ice Park for six years.
 She graduated from the University of Vermont with a degree in Environmental Studies and a concentration in Sustainable Business.
 Over the past six years Nicole has worked for a variety of nonprofits in the outdoor industry in various capacities.
 Nicole enjoys working with the small but committed staff and board at the Ouray Ice Park.
 She loves watching the organization continue to grow and the impact it has on Ouray and the greater climbing community.

-Logan Tyler, Head Ice Farmer
+Logan Tyler, Ice Park Manager

 Born and raised in Ouray, Logan began climbing at a young age, experiencing all the San Juan's and it's surrounding environs has to offer while developing himself into a gifted climber.
 He has competed in Ouray's elite mixed climbing comp three times and at Vail's Teva mountain games as well, often as the youngest competitor in the league.
 Logan has transferred his climbing skills to other aspects of his life as well, most notably as a climbing coach for the Ridgway/Ouray climbing team, and as a foreman of a Midwest tower crew for the past several years.
 Recently he founded a local company, Red Mountain Riders, already well known for manufacturing high quality handcrafted longboards.

-Xander Bianchi, Ice Farmer
+Xander Bianchi, Lead Ice Farmer